colonel-chirag/ML-II/README.md

 model performance.
 5. What do you understand by fine tuning a ML model?
 Discuss about Grid Search &amp; Randomized search method in brief.
+6. What do you understand by ensemble learning?
+Also discuss concept of bagging &amp; boosting in detail.

+Unit - 3

+1. Explain regression &amp; classification problem using suitable example.
+2. Explain Linear regression using suitable diagram.
+3. Discuss Gradient Descent Algorithm in detail.'
+4. Discuss Multiple linear regression (MLR) using example.
+5. Explain Polynomial Regression in brief and discuss how it is different from multiple linear regression.

+Unit - 4

+Unit - 5

+1. What do you understand by clustering in ML?
+Discuss circumstances, when it is applicable to use for ML model development.